jwsearle18/startup/README.md

 - **Text** - Text representing food options and delivery status.
 Orders on the Vacation Rental Owner end.
 - **DB/Login** - Several inputs for and a button for login capabilities.
 Orders are placed into a database, which is displayed on the VR Owner end.
 - **WebSocket** - The orders and delivery status are updated in realtime.

+## CSS Deliverable

+- Each of the following is properly styled: **Header, footer, and main content body**
+- **Navigation elements** - I created a cool hovering style to my navbar
+- **Responsive to window resizing** - My app looks good on all size windows
+- **Application Elements** - Elements are styled in a consistent and sleek way.
+- **Application Text Content** - Fonts are consistent and listed preferred similar fonts based on availability
+- **Application Images** - Images, specifically on VRcompanies.html page, are styled